gsi-ee/go4/README.txt

 QT INSTALLATION

+  This Go4 distribution can be built with following Qt versions:
+     qt3 - Qt 3.3.x and higher
+     qt4 - Qt 4.4.x and higher (recommended)
-  This Go4 distribution can be built with Qt 4.4.x and higher (also with Qt 3.3.x) Most modern Linux distributions provide Qt libraries, utilities and include files.
+     qt5 - Qt 5.2.x and higher
+  Most modern Linux distributions provide Qt libraries, utilities and include files.
   Typically one should install libqt4-devel packages (or libqt3-devel).
-  Normally Go4 able to detect major version of such Qt installation and will compile either Qt4 (or Qt3) based GUI.
+  Normally Go4 able to detect major version of such Qt installation and will compile either correspondent version of Go4 GUI.
   If both Qt3 and Qt4 version are installed, use "withqt" makefile flag to select prefered version of qt.
 It is especially necessary for systems, where Qt3 installation automatically sets QTDIR variable.
 In that case call "make withqt=4" to compile